CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 <img src={require('!file-loader!./assets/controls.png').default}/>

 We can click the button with the blue triangle to tell the debugger to continue executing code until it hits the next breakpoint.
-Or if we want to execute code line by line ourselves, we can press the button with the curved arrow that will the debugger to execute the current line and stop on the next line.
+Or if we want to execute code line by line ourselves, we can press the button with the curved arrow that will instruct the debugger to execute the current line and stop on the next line.

 To remove a breakpoint you either remove the `debugger` statement or if you placed a breakpoint from the debugger itself, you can click that line number again to remove it.